MichaelOdumosu57/SocialMediaApp/JudimaApp/testing/TESTS.md

 # DevOps TESTS
 * MAKE SURE YOU UPDATE THE PRODUCTION FILES WITH THE DEV FILES
     * directiveDev -> directive
+* judima_enviroment cant go on the window in prod mode, figure out a diffrent way to get creds or get puffing_billy to work
 # CircleCI
 __ISSUE__ - the orb scripts fail while building the docker image